-So, here are the characteristic parameters we discussed in one of the earlier classes, quantum efficiency eta is ip/e/ this.
-And therefore, responsivity R=ip/P0, which is given by etalambda divided by 1.24.
-You have already derived this.
+So, here are the characteristic parameters we discussed in one of the earlier classes quantum efficiency eta is i p by e by this.
+And therefore, responsivity R is equal to i p by P 0 which is given by eta into lambda divided by 1.24, we have already derived this.
 Therefore, given a material photo detector with a responsivity R, the photo current corresponding to an incident optical power P can be determined.

-The spectral response of a photo detector is nothing but the responsivity verses wave length.
-Spectral response refers to responsivity versus wavelength.
+The spectral response of a photo detector is nothing but the responsivity versus wavelength, spectral response refers to responsivity versus wavelength.

-So, here are the typical responsivity of some of the photo detectors, you can see silicon, the dotted line corresponds to constant value of eta.
-So, indium gallium arsenate, you can see as efficiency this particular material here as efficiency of about 70% everywhere.
-Almost touching this line everywhere.
-But, the interesting part is you see, it is almost flat, that is 70% here silicon goes from about 1 micron or up to 1.1.
-It has a very good responsivity but, it is okay in this region.

-But for optical communication, either you can use germanium or indium gallium arsenate.
+So, here are the typical responsivity of some of the photo detectors you can see silicon the dotted line corresponds to constant value of eta.
+So, indium gallium arsenate you can see has efficiency this particular material here has efficiency of about 70 percent everywhere almost touching this line everywhere.
+But the interesting part is you say it is almost flat that is 70 percent here.
+Silicon goes from about 1 micron or up to 1.1 it has a very good responsivity, but it is in this region, but for optical communication either you can use germanium or indium gallium arsenate.
 But for all the reasons that I have specified one would prefer indium gallium arsenate.
-This are the most important materials, the 3 materials which are most important are silicon, germanium and indium gallium arsenate.
+These are the most important materials, the three materials which are most important are silicon, germanium and indium gallium arsenate.

-Materia λ range λ p Rpeak
+Material λ- range $\frac{\lambda_p}{}$ R peak

 Si 0.3 -1.1 μm 0.8 μm 0.5 A/W

 Ge 0.7 -1.8 μm 1.55 μm 0.7 A/W

 InGaAs 1.0 -1.7 μm 1.6 μm 1.1 A/W

--the reve rse curre nt when ther re is no incident j photon
+-the rever rse curre nt when ther e is no incident photon

-Traleal erse curre SI 1ml e is no incluent j photon
+-the rever rse curre nt when ther e is no incident photon

-Typicar values 51~ IIIA
+Typical v alues es Si ~ 1nA

 Ge ~ 200 nA

-InGaAs ~ - 10 nA
+InGaAs ~ 10 nA

-Semi conductor photo diode materials again this is what I have already mentioned, the wave length range peak responsivity is about 0.5 amps per watt for silicon.
-You can see again for indium gallium arsenate; it is 1.1 amps per watt.
-It is very good responsivity.
-The dark currents again some numbers here silicon has typically dark current, dark current refers to the reverse current, when there is no light incident on the detector.

-So, it is primarily due to thermally generated carriers and the numbers germanium is alright for 1.55, but you see the dark current is very large.
-Large dark current will lead to a large noise power in the system.
-And therefore, usually one prefers indium gallium arsenate.
-Of course, silicon is a very good detector better than indium gallium arsenate, but it will not work in the optical communication window.
+Semiconductor photodiode materials; Again this is what I have already mentioned the wavelength range, peak responsivity is about 0.5 amperes per watt for silicon.
+You can see again for indium gallium arsenate it is 1.1 amperes per watt, it is a very good responsivity.
+The dark currents again some numbers here silicon has typically dark current, dark current refers to the reverse current when there is no light incident on the detector.
+So, it is primarily due to thermally generated carriers and the numbers germanium is alright for 1.55, but you see the dark current is very large, large dark current will lead to a large noise power in the system.
+And therefore, usually one prefers indium gallium arsenate of course, silicon is a very good detector better than indium gallium arsenate, but it will not work in the optical communication window.